hegdepavankumar/VMware-Workstation-Pro-17-Licence-Keys/README.md

 Install VMWare Workstation PRO 17.x (Read it right.
 PRO!)
 ---
-This gist can get off at any time.
+This gist can get off at any time.📍
 PLEASE, DON'T COPY THIS.
 IF YOU FORK IT, DON'T EDIT IT.
 - If you have a problem comment and people will try to help you!
-- No virus ⚠
+- No virus ⚠🛡
-- No spam just license key 🔐
+- No spam just license key 🔐🔑
 - Corporate Professional also using this - Dark Truth😎
 - Feel free to use and share with corporate Friends and Teams as well......
 - Even these keys are works below 17 or any further versions ....🎊✨